 Thankfully the team on War and Peace were mostly on their game and they had consulted a Historical advisor for all the costumes and medals, but that’s not always been the case.
 Once I was brought in the day before a scene was due to be filmed and it was the first time I had met the director or been able to train the actors with the supporting cast on set, just minutes before the cameras rolled!

 These are not the droids you are looking for.

 Set etiquette, diplomacy, and respect for the work and effort of each department is a skill in itself which must be mastered if you are to survive as a Military Technical Advisor.
 The ability to muster the force with the director comes in handy too!

 On one production scene I spent most of the 12 hour shoot correcting berets which had obviously been taken straight out of the hire company laundry bag and just pulled over the heads of cast in the changing room, with no attempt at shaping them a few days before.
-When I asked why this had happened I was simply told the hire company wanted them returned in the same state, which in my opinion was just an excuse considering the budgets involved, but one such example that I had no control over.
+When I asked why this had happened I was simply told the hire company wanted them returned in the same state.

 All I could do was to keep re-dressing the actor’s berets whilst teaching them what actions were required only to have to repeat the process minutes after.
 It was a very frustrating and repetitive day.

 It’s not the costume departments fault of course as most of them would not know how or why there is a need to shape military headdress.
-However, on rare occasions I have had time to fight my corner with the costume department in advance and managed to convince them to allow me to take the berets out for a few days before a shoot and shape them to the respective cast heads during a boot camp.
+However, on rare occasions I have had time with the costume department in advance and managed to convince them to allow me to take the berets out for a few days before a shoot and shape them to the respective heads during a boot camp.

 This allowed the costume department to concentrate on other matters and I could correct how the actors would react to a given situation as well as answer all the other departments’ questions being fired at me during the day.